gramener/gramex/gramex/apps/guide/cache/README.md

 ## Cache status

-By default, only requests that return a HTTP 200 status code are cached.
+By default, only requests that return a HTTP 200 or HTTP 304 status code are cached.
 You can cache other status codes via the `status:` configuration.

     :::yaml
     url: